We would always prefer to speak to you to understand your particular transaction as every house purchase, sale or remortgage is different.

 We will provide you with one certified copy of your LPA once registered.
-If you require further copies there is a charge of £20.00 plus VAT per copy
+If you require further copies there is a charge of £20.00 plus VAT at 20% per copy

 Involves : Applying for the grant, collecting and distributing the assets

-We anticipate that this work will typically take between 10 to 12 hours at an hourly rate of £225 per hour.
+We anticipate that this work will typically take between 15-20 hours at an hourly rate of £300 plus vat at 20% per hour